-You might need more blood tests and imaging tests to monitor your CLL and treatment.
+You might need more blood tests and imaging tests (X-rays, scans and/ or heart tests) when you are diagnosed and throughout your treatment.
 The results of your first blood and bone marrow tests provide a baseline of your disease and general health.
 Your treatment team can then compare later test results against the baseline to track how you are going.